-First- or upper second-class degree in a relevant discipline; in some circumstances, professional qualifications considered
+First- or upper second-class degree or an equivalent standard in other qualifications approved by the University in a relevant discipline.
+In some circumstances, professional qualifications are considered.

 Months of entry

 This programme allows you to combine advanced-level training in sociology and social policy.
 The combination allows you to acquire substantive knowledge about the nature of social needs, the emergence and reactions to social problems, and the contested, political boundaries between the individual and the state, across two complementary disciplines.
 Choose from the quantitative, the qualitative or the substantive pathway: this means you have a broad choice of modules.